cs-fullstack-2019-spring/javascript-review4-cw-tdude0175/README.md

 //////////////////////////////////////////////////////////////////////////////////////////

 ### Problem 1:
 Write a JavaScript function that accepts a sentence of words all in lowercase, and returns every other word in all caps.
+Hint: see toUppercase()

 ex. ```in a galaxy far far away``` -> ```in A galaxy FAR far AWAY```

 ### Problem 2:
 Write a JavaScript function that accepts a word in all lowercase or in all uppercase, and returns the word in the opposite case.
+Hint: see toLowercase()

 ex. ```hello``` -> ```HELLO``` or ```HOWDY``` -> ```howdy```